traefik/mesh/docs/content/index.md

 <img width="400" src="assets/img/maesh.png" alt="Maesh" title="Maesh" />
 </p>

-Maesh is a simple, yet full-featured service mesh.
+Maesh is a lightweight and simpler service mesh designed from the ground up to be straightforward, easy to install and easy to use.

-It is container-native and fits as your de-facto service mesh in your Kubernetes cluster.
-It supports the latest Service Mesh Interface specification [SMI](https://smi-spec.io) that facilitates integration with pre-existing solutions.
+Built on top of Traefik, Maesh fits as your de-facto service mesh in your Kubernetes cluster supporting the latest Service Mesh Interface specification (SMI).

 Moreover, Maesh is opt-in by default, which means that your existing services are unaffected until you decide to add them to the mesh.

 <p align="center">